RobinBaines/OOO3/README.md

     SensualQuality also inherits from BaseClass

 BaseClass encapsulates properties which are part of the SensualObject and the SensualQuality.
-For example SensualObject and SensualQuality both have references to SOs.
-This list of references is stored in the BaseClass.

 In the Object Oriented Software Language called c#, classes are predefined and objects are instantiated from the classes when the software runs.
 In this software all SOs are instantiated from the predefined SensualObject class but inheritance from one SO to another is